albrechtcolia/the-c-programming-language-solutions/readme.md

 <b>Chapter 04</b>
 - 01 - Find the pattern in the line and print it
-- 02 - Strindex which returns rightmost occurance
+- 01 - Strindex which returns rightmost occurance
-- 03 - Converts string to double
+- 02 - Atof - converts string to double
-- 04 - Extend atof to handle scientific notation
+- 02 - Extend atof to handle scientific notation
+- 03 - Reverse Polish Notation calculator
+- 03 - RPN modulus operator and negative numbers

 <b>Chapter 05</b>
 - Under development.